The trusted source for

 Abstract & Commentary

-Synopsis: A very low energy diet followed by a weight maintenance program results in significant improvements in weight, obstructive sleep apnea, metabolic factors, and quality for at least a year.
+Synopsis: A very low energy diet followed by a weight maintenance program results in significant improvements in weight, obstructive sleep apnea, metabolic factors, and quality of life for at least a year.

 Source: Johansson K, et al. Longer term effects of very low energy diet on obstructive sleep apnea in cohort derived from randomised controlled trial: Prospective observational follow-up study.
 BMJ 2011;342:d3017.

 This report is an extension of a shorter-term study conducted to assess the effects of a very low energy (or calorie) diet on obstructive sleep apnea.
 The study was conducted at the Obesity Unit at Karolinska University Hospital in Sweden.
 The participants were all obese men with moderate-to-severe obstructive sleep apnea who were stable on continuous positive airway pressure (CPAP).
 Patients were randomized to a very low energy diet or a control group for the first 9 weeks, but then the control group was also started on the very low calorie diet after 9 weeks.
 After a 9-week very low energy diet period, both groups entered a weight loss maintenance program.
 Since the control group was only a control for the first 9 weeks, data from both groups were pooled for this 1-year follow-up analysis.